-On Saturday, legendary musician Stevie Wonder performed at the Global Citizens Festival in New York.
+In Sept.
+2017, legendary musician Stevie Wonder performed at the Global Citizens Festival in New York.
 And he had the following to say in support of Kaepernick and the other NFL players.

 “Tonight, I’m taking a knee for America,” Wonder said to thunderous applause, kneeling down arm in arm with his son, Kwame Morris.
 “But not just one knee — I’m taking both knees,” Wonder continued.

 He ended his speech by adding, “I wanted to say that prayer before I serve you my musical meal.”

 God bless every player that finds courage to kneel today.
 But the real power comes from you deciding to not watch.

 Rapper J. Cole had a lot to say on the matter, specifically regarding how the NFL has treated Kaepernick since this all began.
 He began his Twitter thread by speaking directly to sports fans.
 Though he said he supports the players, he called out the American public to take it one step further by not tuning in or buying tickets to games at all.

 Cole went on, explaining that “[y]our eyes translate to advertising money for the League and [sic] it’s owners,” and adding that we can take it further by boycotting sponsors who don’t support the cause.
 “This may be the biggest opportunity we have ever been presented to come together and show the world and ourselves our true economic power,” he continued, ending his thread by wishing “[p]eace and love to all.”